Navigate on isdh.ch

 According to its legally defined mandate, the SHRI can act to promote and protect human rights in various ways.
 In relation to the state reporting procedures, in particular, the SHRI could play an important supporting role in the future.

 This view is shared by Interface which provided the SHRI with a number of recommendations to guide its work in the future.
-These recommendations can be found after page 39 of the synthesis report DE or page 41 of the synthesis report FR.
+These recommendations can be found after page 39 of the synthesis report DE (pdf) or page 41 of the synthesis report FR (pdf).

 Interface’s recommendations to the SHRI are helpful, providing a useful decision-making tool for the development and focus of the SHRI’s work.
 Based on these recommendations, the SHRI established four thematic priorities for the next few years: